Chicago photographer leads photo shoot for Michigan girl who wasn't allowed to take school picture

 Horton said the photographers wanted to make sure Marian felt special during her photo shoot, and continuing through her life.

-Marian's dad said he hopes the incident leads to more conversation about equity in school policies.
+Marian's dad said he hopes the incident leads to more conversation about equality in school policies.

 Chicago photographer leads photo shoot for Michigan girl who wasn't allowed to take school picture